cloudify-cosmo/cloudify-ui-common/README.md

 If you met all points from the checklist above, follow these steps:

-1. Provide version type and package name to `npm run publish`.
+1. Provide version type and package name to `npm run publish-version`.
 For example:

-    * `npm run publish minor cypress` - to publish new minor version of `cloudify-ui-common-cypress` package
+    * `npm run publish-version minor cypress` - to publish new minor version of `cloudify-ui-common-cypress` package
-    * `npm run publish prepatch scripts` - to publish new prerelease patch version of `cloudify-ui-common-scripts` package
+    * `npm run publish-version prepatch scripts` - to publish new prerelease patch version of `cloudify-ui-common-scripts` package

    It will create special branch, add commit to it containing version bump in `package*.json` files according to your